All great change in America begins at the dinner table.

 With all the information being thrown at us daily, critical thinking skills could be getting harder and harder to obtain.
 All the different mediums of information is at a twenty-four hour, three hundred and sixty-five days a year pace.
 We seem to never get a chance to take it in and fully digest it unless we make a point to talk about it with others.

 As an adult, I find myself still going to my mom and dad to discuss events, talk politics, or just share stories.
 It is our way of sorting through the large amounts of information, working out the kinks, and forming clear thoughts and opinions.
 I also have my own dinner table to talk about issues and important events.
 My kids are younger, but my husband and I will talk about current events across the country and around the globe with them.
 Not always are the kids as engaged as we are, but that’s okay.
 They are hearing how discussions take place between two people who don’t always agree.
-(My husband and I can have very different views, which call for some heated discussions sometimes.)
+(My husband and I can have very different views which calls for some heated discussions sometimes.)

 So, families across America, what’s changing at your dinner table this week?
 It might be an adjustment, but you will see positive shifts within your family.
 It took my husband some time to learn that dinner is not over when your plate is empty and your belly is full.
 It is just beginning, actually.
 So, be patient and have some conversation starters ready to go for tonight’s dinner!